-If no path parameter is supplied, this function will parse the Content-Disposition header on the response to determine the name of the file as reported by the server.
+If a path parameter is a directory, this function will parse the Content-Disposition header on the response to determine the name of the file as reported by the server, and return a file path in the specified directory.
+If no path parameter is supplied, this function will default to the process' current working directory.

 '''

 import requests

 from requests_toolbelt import exceptions

 from requests_toolbelt.downloadutils import stream

-'''

-'''

 r = requests.get(url, stream=True)

 '''